Will Ketamine Infusions cure my depression?

 No. The low-dose Ketamine Infusions used for depression have not been shown to be addictive.

-Do any medications interfere with Ketamine Infusions?
+Are there any specific medications that interfere with Ketamine Infusions?

 Yes.
 Please provide a full list of the medications you are taking to our doctors before your first infusion.